INSIDER JOKES TECHNIQUE

 The Lesson

-Scott intentionally makes Dilbert comics that only 5% of readers fully understand-using jargon from one profession, obscure references, insider knowledge.
+Scott intentionally makes Dilbert comics that only 5% of readers fully understand.
+Using jargon from one profession, obscure references, insider knowledge.
 That 5% feels personally addressed and bonds intensely.
 The Math of Comics: if you laugh at one comic per week, you convince yourself it's usually hilarious.
 Unpredictable rewards are more addicting than predictable ones.
-When people don't understand, they ask around-physical action creates extra bonding.
+When people don't understand, they ask around.
+Physical action creates extra bonding.
 Generic content that's okay daily beats nothing, but targeted content that hits hard occasionally beats generic content.

 Real-World Example